dewan-ahmed/harness-lab/README.md

 ### Create an Artifact Registry

-1. Navigate to **Artifact Registries --> + New Artifact Registry** and create a new artifact registry named "harness-reg".
+1. Navigate to **Artifact Registries --> + New Artifact Registry** and create a new docker artifact registry named "harness-reg".
-2. In the registry settings, click "Set up client" to retrieve the connection credentials to that registry.
+2. In the registry settings, click **Set up client** to retrieve the connection credentials to that registry.
 Make a note of the username.
-3. Click "Generate token" and make a note of the token.
+3. Click **Generate token** and make a note of the token.

 ### Add Secrets